 All that derives directly from this Goodness is everlasting, since the seal of Goodness impresses an imprint that never alters.
 Whatever rains from It immediately is fully free, for it is not constrained by any influence of other things.

-- Paradiso 7.79-120: Sin is what un-frees humans, makes us dissimilar to God; we will never return to our original dignity unless we fill where sin has emptied.
+Paradiso 7.79-120: Sin is what un-frees humans, and makes us dissimilar to God; we will never return to our original dignity unless we fill where sin has emptied.
 That can be done either by God forgiving us, or by humans on our own paying back the debt (91-93).
 But we don’t have the means to make reparations on our own, so God has to use his methods to restore mankind “to his full life”: “a sua intera vita” (104).
 God’s methods are two: the way of mercy and the way of justice.
 He decides to use both (“di proceder per tutte le sue vie”, verse 110).
-There is no greater event in all of time (112-113) than when God gives himself in order to raise mankind back up.
+There is no greater event in all of time (112-113) than the one in which God gives Himself in order to raise mankind back up to the position from which we fell.

-- Paradiso 7.121-148: Going back to the theme of creation, Beatrice adds a corollary that clarifies and reinforces mankind’s position as a being created directly by God.
+Paradiso 7.121-148: Going back to the theme of creation, Beatrice adds a corollary that clarifies and reinforces mankind’s position as a being created directly by God.
 Even our bodies are created directly by God; from this fact we can deduce our resurrections.

 The strangely “happy” ending to a theologically gloomy canto is captured by the joyfulness of the linguistic play on “d” in Paradiso 7.10-12, which echo a similar play in Paradiso 5.119-23: